tenaciousdlg/cloudflare_terraform/warp_to_tunnel/README.md

 ### Terraform

-Insturctions on how to download Terrafrom can be found [here](https://www.terraform.io/downloads).
+Instructions on how to download Terraform can be found [here](https://www.terraform.io/downloads).

 This demo was tested using the 1.x version of Terraform.